Maximize Contributions

 -

-The income limits for making contributions to a Roth IRA are also the same as in 2022.
-For individuals, the contribution limit phases out between $129,000 and $144,000 of modified adjusted gross income (MAGI).
-For married couples filing jointly, the contribution limit phases out between $204,000 and $214,000 of MAGI.
+The income thresholds for Roth IRA contributions have also been adjusted.
+For single filers, the ability to contribute phases out between a modified adjusted gross income (MAGI) of $146,000 and $161,000.
+For married couples filing jointly, the phase-out range is between $230,000 and $240,000 of MAGI.

 401k